Chemical & Biomolecular Engineering (CBE)

 Prerequisites: CHEM 30321 or CHEM 30324

-CBE 40479 Introduction to Cellular and Tissue Engineering (3 Credit Hours)
+CBE 40479 Principles of Cell & Multicellular Engineering (3 Credit Hours)

 Enrollment limited to students in the Chemical & Biomolecular Engr. department.